CJ-2123/icon-bingo-generator/README.md

 Select squares are revealed initially while the rest of the board is hidden.
 Complete a goal to reveal the squares to the top, bottom, left, and right.

+- Bingo Logic enables Bingo Line Logic
+  - Squares change color when they are part of a bingo line.
+  - When enabled, score keeps track of how many bingo lines you've completed.
-- Score keeps track of how many goals you've completed.
+  - When disabled, score keeps track of how many goals you've completed.

 ![Fog of War](icons/readme/fog-of-war.png)